ethereum-optimism/community-hub/src/docs/developers/util.md

 # {{ $frontmatter.title }}

-::: danger OVM 1.0 Page
+::: tip OVM 2.0 Page
-This page refers to the **current** state of the Optimistic Ethereum network.
+This page refers to the OVM 2.0 Kovan test network.
+It will be updated for the production network after it is released.
 :::

 These are contracts that are expected to be useful for multiple projects.